-If you like to explore Prague by yourself or you are short on time why not take a half-day self-guided walking tour.
+If you like to explore Prague by yourself or you are short on time why not take a half-day self-guided walking tour?

-Europe is home to many iconic buildings and landmarks and we are glad to report that Prague has it’s own to equal or surpass other European cities e.g. Prague Town Hall and Astronomical Clock (Staroměstská radnice s orlojem), Charles Bridge (Karlův most) and the Prague Castle (Pražský hrad).
+Europe is home to many iconic buildings and landmarks and we are glad to report that Prague has its own to equal or surpass other European cities e.g. Prague Town Hall and Astronomical Clock (Staroměstská radnice s orlojem), Charles Bridge (Karlův most) and the Prague Castle (Pražský hrad).

 When you travel to Prague you will be amazed at the number of things to see and do.

-There are no shortages of things to see in Prague and we are happy to share with you our 4 days in Prague itinerary – but, can we say, please consider heading out of Prague on day trips or a few nights to really get the feel of the Czech Republic.
+There are no shortages of things to see in Prague and we are happy to share with you our 4 days in Prague itinerary – but, can we say, please consider heading out of Prague on day trips or a few nights to really get the feel of the Czech Republic?

 Have you seen a Dancing Building before?
-Or a 42 layer sculpture of writer Franz Kafka’s head by David Cerny?
+Or a 42-layer sculpture of writer Franz Kafka’s head by David Cerny?

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).